ITheP/Arksplorer/Arksplorer/README.md

 - Clicking on a mass marker will (if possible) selected the selected creature in the results list/data grid
 - Misc. optimisations

+v1.4 - The Fearsome Roar
+- Major update to server setup information
+- Inclusion of example batch files used on Wiredcat server

 ToDo:
 - More configurables saved into user settings
 - if (CurrentRectanglePopUpInfo != null) <-- need a different way of checking this, so we can still click on mass markers when popups are hidden